We will never spam you. Pinky promise!

 In fact, you may have already learned this first-hand right after a fresh kitchen installation or total refurbishment since oven manufacturers have the infuriating habit of explaining each function in strings of cryptic letters and symbols within their written instructions.

 This goes double for SMEG – an Italian company whose oven manuals resemble those of operating a spacecraft.

 Knowing why your oven behaves the way it does goes beyond the obvious benefit of serving a meal as opposed to a piece of coal.

 For instance, proper usage along with regular oven valeting will ensure that your appliance will last you a few extra years after your warranty expires.
-You will also avoid expensive and potentially life-threatening mishaps, such as tripping circuit breakers or blown fuses, that will surely leave your cooker in need of professional repair.
+You will also avoid expensive and potentially life-threatening mishaps, such as tripping circuit breakers or blown fuses, that will surely leave your appliance in need of professional oven repair.
 Bear in mind, that to repair your SMEG oven is not something you should neglect and when it comes to fixing an electric oven, only a certified electrician can guarantee the excellence of results.

 Without further ado,

 Now that you know why you should spend more time studying your appliance, it’s time to decipher what all of those instructions on your SMEG oven are actually trying to tell you.

 Here is a comprehensive list of the top 21 most common SMEG oven setting symbols and their explanations: